 - L. Polomé, Email to Anna Gilmore from CECCM Office Assistant, 23 June 2009

-- Philip Morris International, PMI Impact, undated, accessed March 2017
+- Philip Morris International, PMI Impact, PMI Impact website, undated, accessed January 2020

 - PMI, Explore: Theme for first funding round, PMI IMPACT, accessed June 2016